elwayman02/hella-drunk/content/whiskies-of-the-world-2021.md

 ---
-title: Whiskies of the World San Francisco 2021
+title: "Whiskies of the World 2021: San Francisco"
 image: images/wotw.jpg
 imageMeta:
   attribution: Whiskies of the World